stripe/stripe-terminal-react-native/docs/connect-to-a-reader.md

 Note that the simulated reader does not provide a UI.
 After connecting to it in your app, you can see it working when calls to the Stripe SDK succeed.

 To use the simulated reader, call `discoverReaders` to search for readers, with the `simulated` option set to `true`.
-When `onFinishDiscoveringReaders` callback is called without any errors, call `connectBluetoothReader` to connect to the simulated reader.
+When `onUpdateDiscoveredReaders` callback is called with an array of the readers as an argument, call `connectBluetoothReader` to connect to the simulated reader.

 When connecting to a Bluetooth reader using `connectBluetoothReader`, your integration must provide the `locationId` parameter to the method, even for the simulated reader.
 Since the simulated reader can’t be associated with a real location, you may provide the simulated reader’s mock locationId instead.